 J2EE applications that are written to the J2EE 1.3 specification will run in a J2EE 1.4 implementation.
-Backwards compatibility is a requirement of the specification.
+Backward compatibility is a requirement of the specification.

 You can get the source for the J2EE 1.4.1 Reference Implementation from the Sun Community Source Licensing site.
 The J2EE 1.4.1 Reference Implementation is the Sun Java System Application Server Platform Edition 8 minus the following components:

 ISVs need the J2EE platform because it gives them a blueprint for providing a complete enterprise computing solution on the Java platform.
-Enterprise developers need J2EE because writing distributed business applications is hard, and they need a high-productivity solution that allows them to focus only on writing their business logic and having a full range of enterprise-class services to rely on, like transactional distributed objects, message oriented middleware, and naming and directory services.
+Enterprise developers J2EE Tutorial, because writing distributed business applications are hard, and they need a high-productivity solution that allows them to focus only on writing their business logic and having a full range of enterprise-class services to rely on, like transactional distributed objects, message-oriented middleware, and naming and directory services.

-A: There are resources that are available for free on the Sun Solaris website that may help you resolve your issues without requiring technical support.
-For example you can ask questions on the forum, search for known issues on the bug data base, review the documentation, or take a look at code samples and applications to help you at no cost.
+There are resources that are available for free on the Sun Solaris website that may help you resolve your issues without requiring technical support.
+For example, you can ask questions on the forum, search for known issues on the bug database, review the documentation, or take a look at code samples and applications to help you at no cost.

 Production support is also available for a fee through Sun Service.
-For more information about Developer Technical Service and Sun Service, you can go visit: http://wwws.sun.com/software/products/appsrvr/support.html.
+For more information about Developer Technical Service and Sun Service, you can go visit here

 A J2EE licensee has signed a commercial distribution license for J2EE.
 That means the licensee has the compatibility tests and has made a commitment to compatibility.
 It does not mean the licensees’ products are necessarily compatible yet.
 Look for the J2EE brand which signifies that the specific branded product has passed the Compatibility Test Suite (CTS) and is compatible.